Razi Muhammed

-Four of his diploma films as art director (Athmiyam, Repentance, Moment of 10 years, Fire) were selected for the Indian Panorama Directorate of Film Festivals and achieved national and international awards.
+Four of his diploma films as art director (Athmiyam, Repentance, Moment of 10 years and Fire) were selected for the Indian Panorama Directorate of Film Festivals and achieved national and international awards.
 He has worked as illustrator for magazines, as graphic designer, as stage designer for theatre productions, large scale stage shows and other events in India and abroad, and as art director for feature films, short films, television shows, documentaries and music videos.